 The fund may purchase securities (including securities with embedded derivative instruments) as permitted by law.

 Money market instruments may comprise up to 49 % of the fund assets.

-Not fully paid-in securities or money market instruments and subscription rights for such instruments or other not fully paid-in financial instruments may only be purchased for up to 10 % of the fund assets.
+The fund may purchase not fully paid-in securities or money market instruments and subscription rights for such instruments or other not fully paid-in financial instruments.